hermeznetwork/hermez-docs/mkdocs/docs/index.md

 By providing zk-rollups (zero-knowledge rollups) that sit on the top of Ethereum Maninnet, the scalability and the transactions per second (TPS) can be dramatically improved.
 To prove that the off-chain computations are correct, Polygon Hermez employs zero-knowledge proofs that can be verified easily.
 The Layer 2 zero-knowledge proofs are based on the complex polynomial computations that help in leveraging Ethereum scaling and provide fast finality to the off-chain transactions.

-## What is Polygon Hermez 2.0?
+## What is Polygon zkEVM?

 Polygon Hermez 1.0 version was launched in March 2021.
 The goal of Polygon Hermez 1.0 was to scale payments and transfer ERC-20 tokens.
 It focussed mainly on decongesting Ethereum main chain by taking transactions off from the main chain and executing them off-chain; this resulted in an increase in the number of transactions that can be executed per second to up to 2000, which was a big improvement over Layer 1 Ethereum.
 See [Ethereum Live TPS](https://ethtps.info/Network/Ethereum) to keep track of Ethereum's live transactions per second.

-Polygon Hermez 2.0, henceforth called Hermez 2.0, has been developed to emulate Ethereum Virtual Machine(EVM) that executes Ethereum transactions with zero-knowledge proof validations.
+Polygon zkEVM, henceforth called zkEVM, has been developed to emulate Ethereum Virtual Machine(EVM) that executes Ethereum transactions with zero-knowledge proof validations.
 This has been accomplished by developing an EVM based on zero-knowledge; the machine is designed to recreate all the existing EVM opcodes that can be deployed as smart contracts.
 Although taking on this revolutionary design approach was a hard decision to make, the objective is to minimise the users and dApps friction when using the solution.
 It is an approach that requires the recreation of all EVM opcodes for the transparent deployment of existing Ethereum smart contracts.
 For this purpose, a new set of technologies and tools are being created and engineered by the team.

-This document presents a high-level description of the upcoming Polygon Hermez 2.0 solution including its main components and design.
-It also seeks to highlight how Polygon Hermez 2.0 departs from the original design of Hermez 1.0.
+This document presents a high-level description of the upcoming Polygon zkEVM solution including its main components and design.
+It also seeks to highlight how Polygon zkEVM departs from the original design of Hermez 1.0.

 ## Architecture

-Over and above what its predecessor was designed to do, the main functionality of Hermez 2.0 is to provide smart contract support.
+Over and above what its predecessor was designed to do, the main functionality of zkEVM is to provide smart contract support.
 It performs the task of state transition resulting from the Ethereum Layer 2 transaction executions (transactions that users send to the network).
 Subsequently, by employing zero-knowledge functionality, it generates validity proofs that attest to the correctness of these state change computations carried out off-chain.

-The major components of Hermez 2.0 are:
+The major components of zkEVM are:

 - Proof of Efficiency Consensus Mechanism
 - zkNode Software